 Moscow airports halt operations

-Vnukovo, Sheremetyevo and Domodedovo airports in the Russian capital were temporarily closed for arrivals and departures on the night of 25-26 August.
+Vnukovo, Domodedovo and Sheremetyevo airports were closed for arrivals and departures on the night of 3-4 September, and dozens of flights have been delayed and cancelled.

 Ukrainska Pravda is the place where you will find the most up-to-date information about everything related to the war in Ukraine.
 Follow us on Twitter, support us, or become our patron!